arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 The ratio ``blocks_read_hit`` / ``blocks_read`` is the cache hit ratio for the read cache.

+``reads`` is the total number of read operations called this session.

+``queued_bytes`` is the total number of bytes queued for writing, including bytes passed on to the operating system but have not yet completed.

 ``cache_size`` is the number of 16 KiB blocks currently in the disk cache.
 This includes both read and write cache.